 Visiting Professors

-The courses taught by the Visiting Professors in the framework of the "MUR Excellence Grant program" are meant to be attended by all the PhD students, particularly the 2nd and 3rd year PhD students, and the interested researchers and professors of the Department.
+The courses taught by the Visiting Professors within the framework of the Department of Excellence 2023-27 Grant are intended for all PhD students, particularly those in their 2nd and 3rd year, as well as for interested researchers and professors of the Department.
+No exams will be scheduled.

 Introduction to High-Frequency Financial Econometrics